 Vitamin B6 and Melatonin

-Vitamin B6 not only directly affects sleep quality but also has an indirect impact on our sleep-wake cycles through its role in the synthesis of melatonin, a hormone that regulates our sleep patterns.
-By influencing the production of melatonin, B6 helps establish a healthy sleep-wake rhythm.
+Vitamin B6 not only directly affects sleep quality but also has an indirect impact on our sleep-wake cycles through its role in the synthesis of melatonin.
+Melatonin is synthesized from serotonin, a neurotransmitter that itself is derived from the amino acid tryptophan.
+B6 is vital in this conversion process, acting as a cofactor in the enzymatic reactions that convert tryptophan to serotonin and subsequently serotonin to melatonin.

 Studies have shown that Vitamin B6 supplementation can lead to more vivid dreams and potentially improve overall sleep quality.
 While the exact mechanisms behind this effect are not fully understood, it is believed that B6's involvement in neurotransmitter synthesis and regulation may contribute to these positive outcomes.